Mastering Notion Tags: A Guide to Effective Tag Usage

 Color Coding

-Notion allows you to assign colors to tags, making them visually distinct.
-Improve your workflow by using colors to indicate priority, status, or other criteria.
-For example, you might choose:
+Notion allows you to assign colors to tags, helping you visually distinguish them.
+Enhance your workflow by using colors to indicate different criteria – for instance:

-Color coding helps you quickly identify the status and category of different content items at a glance.
+Color coding helps you quickly identify the status and category of each content item at a glance.

 Tips for Using Tags Effectively